 Academic Career Series (Next session: October 16, 2019)

 - Provides information and support to faculty well in advance of their next career stage.
 Each session goes behind the scenes of policy to provide an in depth understanding of relevant processes and the opportunity to hear from experienced faculty, reviewers, and experts.
-The following workshops sre offered during the academic year.
-More information.
+Please register for individual sessions during Reading Week, Wednesday, October 16, 2019:

 - Retirement Information Session

 - Provides insight into Indigenous ways of knowing with opportunities for open discussion, questions and lunch from an Indigenous caterer.
 This session, geared towards faculty participants, is presented by UTSC Indigenous Curriculum Developer Brent Stonefish and supported by UTSC Indigenous Elder Wendy Phillips, twice a year (October and February during reading week).
 Next session: Tuesday, October 15, 10am – 3pm – More information & registration

 - Provides an opportunity for the UTSC community to engage with prominent speakers on issues of equity in academia.
 Seminars are open to faculty, graduate students, postdoctoral fellows and staff.
 More information

 - Equity Matters – Seminar & Discussion - October 17, 2019 (10am-11:30am) with Professor Carl James, Professor, Jean Augustine Chair in Education, Community & Diaspora, York University.

 - Equity Matters - Seminar & Discussion with Professor Imogen Coe, Dean of the Faculty of Science at Ryerson University (2012-2018); January 2019